Treasury: Ministry of finance

 In many other countries, the treasury is called the "ministry of finance" and the head is known as the finance minister.
-Examples include the Bahamas, Bangladesh, Belgium, Spain, Italy, New Zealand, Ghana, Canada, Malaysia, Singapore, India, Japan, the Netherlands, Pakistan and Zimbabwe.
+Examples include Bangladesh, Belgium, Canada, Ghana, India, Italy, Japan, Malaysia, the Netherlands, New Zealand, Pakistan, Singapore, Spain, Zimbabwe.

 Both

 In some other countries, a "Treasury" will exist alongside a separate "Ministry of Finance", with divided functions.

-The State Treasury (Skarb Państwa) in Polish law represents the Polish state acting in the field of civil law relations in which it is treated as equal partner to private entities (as opposed to the sphere of public law relations in which the State represented by public authorities decides unilaterally on the legal situation of individuals).
+The State Treasury (Polish: Skarb Państwa) represents the Polish state acting in the field of civil law relations in which it is treated as equal partner to private entities (as opposed to the sphere of public law relations in which the State, represented by public authorities, decides unilaterally on the legal situation of individuals).
 It can be represented by various officials or institutions depending on circumstances and has its own ministry, the Ministry of State Treasury.
 Historically, it was created in the Crown of the Kingdom of Poland in 1590, when the public treasury (or the Crown Treasury) was split from the Royal Treasury.

 The government of Ukraine also includes the Ministry of Finance as well as the Ministry of State Treasury.
 It was the same in Italy before the creation of the united Ministry of Economy.

 In the Australian federal government a treasurer and a finance minister co-exist.
 The Department of the Treasury is responsible for drafting the government budget, economic policy (except monetary policy), some market regulation and revenue policy (which is administered by the Australian Taxation Office).
 The Finance Minister, who manages the Department of Finance, is responsible for budget management, government expenditure and market deregulation.